syborg64/Wormhole/README.md

   stop         Stop the service
-  template     Create a new network (template) new          Create a new pod and join a network if he have peers in arguments or create a new network inspect      Inspect a pod with its configuration, connections, etc get-hosts    Get hosts for a specific file tree         Tree the folder structure from the given path and show hosts for each file remove       Remove a pod from its network apply        Apply a new configuration to a pod restore      Restore many or a specifique file configuration interrupt    Stops the service help         Print this message or the help of the given subcommand(s)
+  template     Create a new network (template) new          Create a new pod and join a network if he have peers in arguments or create a new network get-hosts    Get hosts for a specific file tree         Tree the folder structure from the given path and show hosts for each file remove       Remove a pod from its network apply        Apply a new configuration to a pod restore      Restore many or a specifique file configuration help         Print this message or the help of the given subcommand(s)
 ```